 Some of you will prefer to spend the Wednesday night on Big Corn Island, for peace of mind .
 If you do, we recommend Hotel G&G which costs $15 per night for a private room and bathroom.
-As you leave the main port, take a right and walk 10miutes until you see a small fork in the road.
+As you leave the main port, take a right and walk 10 minutes until you see a small fork in the road.
 Take a right here.
 You won’t miss the large Hotel G&G painted on the hotel’s roof.

 Others, as in us, we wanted one more night on Little Corn so decided to set the alarms early and begin our Thursday morning at 5am.
-To make sure you don’t miss the Rio Escondido, it’s important to catch the first panga of the morning.
+To make sure you don’t miss Rio Escondido, it’s important to catch the first panga of the morning.
 If you are staying close to the port, there is no need to bring you bags with you.
-Leave them at you hostel and instead grab the passport, you can’t book a ticket without it.
-Be sure to arrive for panga 15mins before it’s due to depart.
+Leave them at your hostel and instead grab the passport, you can’t book a ticket without it.
+Be sure to arrive for panga 15 mins before it’s due to depart.
 It has been known to leave 5 minutes early.

 Big Corn to Bluefields:

-When you arrive to Big Corn, head towards Fishers Cave restaurant.
+When you arrive at Big Corn, head towards Fishers Cave restaurant.
 It’s up on your right as you exit the port gate.
 Queue up at the restaurant’s main window, which will open at 7am.
 Tickets cost 255 cordobas (€8) each.

 Bluefields to El Rama :

 The Escondido will arrive into Bluefields anytime between 2-3pm.
 For us it was 3pm.
 As you depart the ferry, some locals might tell you that the last panga has left already.
 Go see for yourselves.
 From the ferry, take the first left and walk through a small market.
 Follow it around to a small building.
-When we arrived, we were told that there were at least three more pangas leaving and hopped straight on the next one for 250 cordobas (€8).
+When we arrived, we were told that there were at least three more pangas leaving and hopped straight on to the next one for 250 cordobas (€8).

 Worst case, you will have to stay a night on Bluefields, but we haven’t heard this happening.
-If so, be sure not to stay at any accommodation next to the port as majority of these are brothels hence why they are so cheap.
+If so, be sure not to stay at any accommodation next to the port as the majority of these are brothels hence why they are so cheap.
 We were recommended Hostal Dona Vero.

 Either way the panga will take 2.5 hours to El Rama.
 If you did get stuck in Bluefields for a night, the first panga will leave at 6am the following morning.